Parent & Family Orientation Information

 Where can I buy supplies for my student or books like the Iliad for the Humanities 110 conference?

 Reed’s bookstore is your headquarters for residence hall supplies and linens, computer supplies and software, and, of course, your copies of the Iliad and other books.
-Please note that preorders are due by August 2 (domestic) and July 15 (international).
+Please note that pre-orders are due by July 31 to guarantee that they are ready for pickup when you arrive on campus.
+If you want a copy of the Iliad shipped to your home, please order by July 31 (domestic) or July 17 (international).
 You can also shop in the bookstore when you arrive.

 Contact the dean of students' office at 503/777-7521.
 We will answer your question or direct you to the appropriate person.